Covariant phase space and $L_\infty$ algebras: Future directions

 where $iE$ is the operator generating time translations in $\H$ (the time derivative) and $\sigma$ is the sigmoid.
 The sigmoid plays a similar role for the Hamiltonian as it does for the symplectic structure.
 It is striking how different this formula appears from the standard Legendre transform.
 The most significant feature is the absence of explicit canonical momenta, whose construction is the main source of difficulty in the Hamiltonian description of nonlocal field theories.

 \item We have not discussed how the symplectic structure is related to the variational problem in Lagrangian mechanics.
-This connection is important for understanding spatial boundaries and associated corrections to observables such as the Hamiltonian and action \cite{Harlow,Arnowitt,York,Gibbons}.
-Our discussion of general relativity shows that it should be possible to account for these things in our approach.
-But this requires more exploration.
+This is important for understanding spatial boundaries and associated corrections to observables such as the Hamiltonian and action \cite{Harlow,Arnowitt,York,Gibbons}.
+This is connected to the question of why \eq{Omega} computes the symplectic general relativity even with finite spatial boundary.

-\item The clearest advantage of our approach is in dealing with nonlocality.
+\item The clearest advantage of the formula \eq{Omega} is in dealing with nonlocality.
 Nonlocal field theories have been studied as a mechanism to remove ultraviolet divergences in quantum field theory~\cite{Efimov,Tomboulis,Modesto} and for applications to cosmology \cite{Arefeva,Biswas,Deser}.
-Our interest originates in string field theory \cite{Erbin,Sen2}, where having a viable Hamiltonian formalism could be very important.
-Possible applications include computation of conserved quantities in time-dependent string backgrounds \cite{Cho}; construction of new observables such D-brane charges~\cite{Townsend} or gravitational mass; computation of black hole entropy~\cite{Wald,Susskind,Ahmadain,Halder} or entanglement entropy~\cite{Balasubramanian,Hubeny,Donnelly,Naseer}.
-In upcoming work we hope to establish that our formula for the symplectic structure is computable and meaningful in open string field theory \cite{Bernardes2}.
-It would be very exciting to address some of the deeper quantum gravity questions in closed string field theory.
+Our primary motivation has been to give a viable Hamiltonian description of string field theory \cite{Erbin,Sen2}, which could open the path to many new calculations within string theory.
+Examples include conserved quantities in time-dependent string backgrounds \cite{Cho}; D-brane charges~\cite{Townsend} and gravitational mass; black hole entropy~\cite{Wald,Susskind,Ahmadain,Halder} or entanglement entropy~\cite{Balasubramanian,Hubeny,Donnelly,Naseer}.
+In upcoming work we hope to establish that the symplectic structure \eq{Omega} is well-defined and computable in open string field theory \cite{Bernardes2}.
+The generalization to closed string field theory is important for addressing more subtle quantum gravity questions.
 Diffeomorphism invariance~\cite{Mazel,Mamade1,Mamade2} implies that spacetime boundaries must play a significant role in extracting observables \cite{Erler2,Stettinger,Firat,Maccaferri1,Maccaferri2}.

 \item Once we have phase space it is natural to think about quantization.
 It seems likely that loop homotopy algebras \cite{Zwiebach,Markl} will be a critical part of extending the formalism to the quantum level.
 It is interesting to think about how operator ordering ambiguities might be resolved in the context of string theory, where quantization is expected to be unique. \end{itemize}